Final Fantasy III (2006 video game): Plot

-Main characters of the 3D remake (from left to right): Luneth, Arc, Refia, and Ignus.
+Main characters of the 3D remake (from left to right): Luneth, Arc, Refia, and Ingus.

-The original storyline of Final Fantasy III is retained with some of the changes being that the main characters are more developed, well rounded, and are given unique appearances (designed by Akihiko Yoshida), backstories, personalities and names: Luneth (ルーネス, Rūnesu), an adventurous orphan boy raised in the village of Ur; Arc (アルクゥ, Arukū), Luneth's childhood best friend and a timid yet intelligent young man; Refia (レフィア), a girl raised in the village of Kazus who tires of her father's blacksmith training and often runs away from home, and Ingus (イングズ, Inguzu), a loyal soldier serving the King of Sasune, with a mutual soft spot for the princess Sara.
+The original storyline of Final Fantasy III is retained with the main change being that the main characters are given unique appearances (designed by Akihiko Yoshida), backstories, personalities and names (by Hiromichi Tanaka): Luneth (ルーネス, Rūnesu), an adventurous orphan boy raised in the village of Ur; Arc (アルクゥ, Arukwu), Luneth's best friend and a timid yet intelligent young man; Refia (レフィア), a girl raised in the village of Kazus who tires of her father's blacksmith training and often runs away from home; and Ingus (イングズ, Inguzu), a loyal soldier serving the King of Sasune, with a mutual soft spot for the princess Sara.

 Development

 Following the failure to remake the game for the WonderSwan Color, and Square's merger with former competitor Enix to form Square Enix in 2003, the company posted assurance that the game's promised remake would not be completely forgotten, and there was speculation that it might find its way to Sony's PlayStation or Nintendo's Game Boy Advance as its predecessors had.
-Square Enix considered porting the game to the PlayStation 2, but was eventually convinced by Nintendo to develop the title for their new handheld system, the Nintendo DS, a decision that would later be positively reinforced by the commercial success of the Nintendo DS.
+The port was originally being designed for the PlayStation 2, but Square Enix was eventually convinced by Nintendo to make it for their new handheld system, the Nintendo DS, a decision that would later be positively reinforced by the commercial success of the Nintendo DS.
 The Final Fantasy III remake was first announced in October 2004, but detailed information did not emerge for a year.
 Hiromichi Tanaka headed the project as both the executive producer and director.
 His guidance and supervision were needed because the remake was not a mere graphical update as Final Fantasy and Final Fantasy IIs remakes were, but a total overhaul using the Nintendo DS's 3D capabilities.
 Along with 3D graphics, a full motion video opening scene was produced for the game, similar to those found in the ports of the 2D Final Fantasy games for the PlayStation.
 Programming was handled by developer Matrix Software.